ory/sdk/clients/client/rust/docs/OAuth2Api.md

 ## rotate_o_auth2_client_secret

-> models::OAuth2Client rotate_o_auth2_client_secret(id)
+> models::OAuth2Client rotate_o_auth2_client_secret(id, rotate_o_auth2_client_secret_body)
 Rotate OAuth 2.0 Client Secret

 Rotates an OAuth 2.0 client's secrets.
 The old secret will remain valid for authentication, allowing for zero-downtime secret rotations.
 A new secret will be generated and returned in the response.
 Up to five rotated secrets are retained.
 Use the `deleteRotatedOAuth2ClientSecrets` endpoint to remove old rotated secrets when they are no longer needed.
+Supply `client_secret` in the request body to rotate to a specific value instead of a generated one.
+The request body is optional.

 ### Example